vikingeducation/prep_basics/test-yourself-answers.md

 Example:
 --This definition is in the schema document:
 <!ELEMENT List (Item)+>

 --This is the effect in XML document; List tags are with capital first letter, should include one or more Items which is defined by + sign.
 <List>
   <Item>Chocolate</Item>
 </List>

-In similar to XML way, HTML documents are defined by DTD (Documents Type Definition) which famous manifastation is <!DOCTYPE html>
+In similar to XML way, HTML documents are defined by DTD (Documents Type Definition) which famous manifestation is <!DOCTYPE html>

 *Contributed by [Dariusz Biskupski](https://github.com/Visiona)*

 #### Script

 Magic invocation, which could be casted by mage in a matter of a minutes.
-Don`t need tough preparations and internisation.
+Don't need tough preparations and internisation.
 You could write spells in .rb files and than order your _Ruby_ individual to cast it.

 *Contributed by [Shamash](https://github.com/Shamash2014)*